av2xn/DOAN/README.md

 adb shell "su -c '/data/local/tmp/script.sh'"
 ```

+# How to log out
+Currently, the only way to exit is by rebooting the device.
+LOL

 ## ⚠️ Warning
 > Sometimes you may need to reboot the device!
-> If your screen only shows black, next time, run the script whilst the main screen is displayed.
+> If you encounter a black screen, try running the script while the device screen is active and unlocked.